followcrom/Dad-Bot/README.md

 ## Local Testing

+Uncomment the line to 'Run locally on any port above 1024'.

+### In terminal

+Start venv

+`source dad_venv/bin/activate`

+SSH into the server

+ssh -i ~/.ssh/dad-bot-key.pem ubuntu@ec2-public-IP-address.eu-west-2.compute.amazonaws.com

+### In Docker

 Open Docker Desktop and wait for it to initialize and show a status of 'Running'.
 This allows Docker commands to be recognized in the Linux terminal.

 Navigate to the DadBot app's directory.